csdms/ivy/lessons/editors/index.md

 ### Note 2

-Don't get so attached to your text editor that you think your choice is superior to other's.
+Don't get so attached to your text editor that you think your choice is superior to others.
 [Seriously][editor-war].

 ## Resources